How I Took An Affiliate Website from $0 to $95,134.05 Using SEO

 But before we get to that, let’s do one more quick example …

-I know that personal finance and budgeting is popular with a lot of bloggers, and one niche that always interested me was early retirement and financial independence.
+I know that personal finance and budgeting is popular with a lot of bloggers, and one niche that always interested me was financial independence and early retirement (FIRE).

 Basically there is this whole group of bloggers who write about investment, tax, and savings strategies so you can retire in your 30s and 40s.
 (Must be nice).

 So let’s pretend we’re launching a brand new blog in the financial independence niche and we want to research which keywords our competition is already ranking for.